Decolonisation of Asia

-The decolonisation of Asia was the gradual growth of independence movements in Asia, leading ultimately to the retreat of foreign powers and the creation of several nation-states in the region.
+The decolonisation of Asia was the gradual growth of independence movements in Asia, commencing with the formation of the Kingdom of Tungning in the modern-day Republic of China in 1642 and concluding with the independence of the Democratic Republic of Timor-Leste from Indonesia in 2002.
+It led ultimately to the retreat of foreign powers and the creation of several nation-states in the region.

 Background

 The decline of Spain and Portugal in the 17th century paved the way for other European powers, namely the Netherlands, France and England.
 Portugal would lose influence in all but three of its colonies, Portuguese India, Macau and Timor.

 By the end of the 17th century, the Dutch had taken over much of the old Portuguese colonies, and had established a strong presence in present-day Indonesia, with colonies in Aceh, Bantam, Makassar and Jakarta.
 The Dutch also had trade links with Siam, Japan, China and Bengal.

 The British had competed with Portuguese, Spanish and Dutch for their interests in Asia since the early 17th century and by the mid-19th century held much of India (via the British East India Company), as well as Burma, Ceylon, Malaya and Singapore.
 After The Indian Rebellion of 1857, Queen Victoria was declared Empress of India, thus solidifying the British rule on the subcontinent.
 The last British acquisition in Asia was the New Territories of Hong Kong, which was leased from the Qing emperor in 1897, expanding the British colony originally ceded in the Treaty of Nanking in 1842.

 The French had little success in India following defeats against the British in the 17th century, though they held onto possessions on the east coast of India (such as Pondicherry and Mahar) until decolonisation.
 The French established their most lucrative and substantial colony in Indochina in 1862, eventually occupying the present-day areas of Vietnam, Laos and Cambodia by 1887.

 Japan's first colony was the island of Taiwan, occupied in 1874 and officially ceded by the Qing emperor in 1894.
 Japan continued its early imperialism with the annexation of Korea in 1910.

-The United States entered the region in 1898 during the Spanish–American War, taking the Philippines as its sole colony through a mock battle in the capital and the purchase of the Philippines from Spain after the declaration of independence and the First Philippine Republic.
+The United States entered the region in 1898 during the Spanish–American War, taking the Philippines as its sole colony after a mock battle in the capital and the later formal acquisition of the Philippines from Spain through the 1898 Treaty of Paris.

-Asian colonies from the 17th century to the end of the Second World War
+Asian colonies from the 17th century to the end of World War II

 The following list shows the colonial powers following the end of World War II in 1945, their colonial or administrative possessions and the date of decolonisation.